 Therefore it’s difficult to get enough into you through food alone, especially when you need to take it just a few minutes before exercising.

 It has similar effects as L-arginine and creatine in that it can help to improve power and strength, as well as increased blood flow for better pumps.

 In fact, athletes undergoing intensive preparation involving a high level of training or in competitive events might profit from Citrulline Malate according to some studies (4)

 Studies have shown that a single dose of L-citrulline does not improve the ability of the arteries to widen in either healthy or diseased individuals.
 However, when people who have heart disease or are at risk of heart disease have consumed L-citrulline for seven days or longer, the ability of their arteries to widen has improved.

-For a long time, it was thought that taurine had very stimulating effects, but those have been questioned in recent years.
+For a long time, it was thought that taurine before a workout had very stimulating effects, but those have been questioned in recent years.

 However, one study did find a correlation with running performance and strength.

 It is less common to find in products, but a positive ingredient if you do spot it.
 It is recommended as a nutritional intervention for the prevention and/or treatment of cardiovascular disease as cited in some studies (6).